Impact at a Glance

 - Built internal admin tooling

-2024-2026: Technical Leadership
+2024-2026: Frontend Technical Leadership

-- Led GraphQL migration across organization
+- Contributed to GraphQL migration across organization

 - Integrated AI treatment recommendations